Choi Jin-cheul

 Choi Jin-cheul (born 26 March 1971) is a South Korean football manager and former player.

+Club career

+Choi played only for K League club Jeonbuk Hyundai Motors during his professional career.
+He played 312 games for Jeonbuk in the K League (including Korean League Cup).
+He was a well-built centre-back and was strong on aerial duels and tussles.

+A forward during his school days, Choi played as a striker while Jeonbuk striker Kim Do-hoon was on loan to J.League club Vissel Kobe for two years in 1998 and 1999.
+He had 17 goals and 8 assists including a hat-trick during that time.

+After winning an AFC Champions League title in 2006, Choi was named the Most Valuable Player of the tournament.

 International career

-Choi was an influential centre-back in the South Korea national football team.
+Choi was an influential centre-back in South Korea national team.
 He made 65 appearances for the national team including matches in 2002 and 2006 FIFA World Cup.
 He formed a strong defense with Hong Myung-bo and Kim Tae-young during the 2002 World Cup.

 Personal life

 In November 2021, Choi signed with DH Entertainment.